GITMCode/fprettify/README.md

 ## Usage

 Using fprettify to format files can be done in a number of ways.
-From the command line, as long as the `.fprettify.rc` file is in your home directory or its path specified with `-c`, no other settings need to be changed.
+From the command line, as long as the `.fprettify.rc` file is in your home directory, or its path specified with `-c`, no other settings need to be changed.

+The recommended usage is to install this version of `fprettify` and then call it with the python script included with GITM:

 ### GITM Python File

 A python file is included in the `GITM/srcPython` directory which will perform the necessary formatting.

-The script can automatically check line length, find necessary config files, perform formatting in-place, show the formatting `diff`, etc. As an example, from GITM's root directory, to check if all files pass formatting checks:
+The script can automatically check line length, find necessary config files, perform formatting in-place, show the formatting `diff`, etc.

+As an example, from GITM's root directory, to check if all files pass formatting checks:

 ```sh
 python srcPython/format_GITM.py -f .